-Previously, Above we looked at how to choose mala beads to buy.
-Now let’s look more closely at how to use meditation beads for meditation.
+Previously we looked at how to choose mala beads to buy.
+Now let’s look more closely at how to meditate with mala beads.

 Meditation beads contain 108 beads, which are strung together with a piece of thread, and a single bead called a “guru bead”, which is significantly larger than the others.
 The guru bead is essential because it is the marker that you use to mark the end of the necklace and the end of your meditation session.

 As well as the guru bead, you may notice that your meditation prayer beads necklace also contains other large beads, usually spaced on every 27th bead, which is every one-quarter of the complete mala.
 Necklaces may have these beads placed halfway through, at the 54th bead instead.
 These are “spacers”.
 When you get to the spacers” you should take a moment to check-in with yourself and refocus your mind if you’re getting distracted.